 You will never know if you don’t ask.

-For outdoor, free standing columbaria, all granite exteriors you will be looking at costs from about $300 to $800 per niche depending on: the columbarium design, the shipping and installation requirements, the granite colors and the scale of the columbarium project.
+For outdoor, free standing columbaria, all granite exteriors you will be looking at costs from about $300 up to $650 or even $800 per niche depending on: the columbarium model or level of customization required, the shipping and installation requirements, the size and reach of the crane required, the granite colors and the scale of the columbarium project.

 Here are the top 4 considerations manufacturers consider when deriving a quote for a client:

 Some columbarium styles are more costly than others.
 The most price efficient models are rectangular double sided units with a flat roof.
 The most expensive part of the columbarium is the roof and the base, so the more niches that can fit in between, the lower the cost per niche.
 However, taller niches above 6 niches high are often harder to sell, as visitors like to be able to see the niche shutters at eye level.

 In contrast, cemetery management know that the bottom row niches are often the hardest and the last to sell.
 An angled bottom row niche may be a more expensive columbarium feature, but this “Ascension” feature can turn the bottom row into a premium product that can be sold at a higher price.
 Consider adding larger family interment niches to the columbarium as well to provide a variety of interment options for families.